youngjuene/Sa2VA/README.md

 ## Opensource progress

+- [ ] Release Open-sourced training datasets.
+- [ ] Release Ref-SAM-v dataset.
+- [ ] Release evaluation code for each dataset.
-- [x] Release 1B,4B,8B, 26B Model.
+- [x] Release 1B,4B,8B, 26B model.
 - [x] Release training code.
-- [x] Release inference and testing code.
+- [x] Release inference and test code.
 - [x] Release demo code.

 ## Overview

 This repository contains the code for the paper "Sa2VA: Marrying SAM2 with LLaVA for Dense Grounded Understanding of Images and Videos".

 Sa2VA is the first unified model for the dense grounded understanding of both images and videos.
 Unlike existing multi-modal large language models, which are often limited to specific modalities and tasks, Sa2VA supports a wide range of image and video tasks, including referring segmentation and conversation, with minimal one-shot instruction tuning.
 Sa2VA combines SAM-2, a foundation video segmentation model, with LLaVA, an advanced vision-language model, and unifies text, image, and video into a shared LLM token space.

 ## Model Zoo

 We provide the following models:
 | Model Name |                             Base MLLM                             |                                 Language Part                                 |                       HF Link                        |
 |:----------:|:-----------------------------------------------------------------:|:-----------------------------------------------------------------------------:|:----------------------------------------------------:|